ozzie787/Getting_and_Cleaning_Data/README.md

 **./processing.R**
 [Arguments] None.
 [Dependancies] None.
 These will be downloaded by the R Script itself if required.
-[Description] R Script file to reproduce the analysis of the data from "Human Activity Recognition Using Smartphones Data Set" by UCI Machine Learning Repository.
+[Description] R Script file to reproduce the cleaning and analysis of the data from "Human Activity Recognition Using Smartphones Data Set" by UCI Machine Learning Repository.

 **./README.Rmd**
 [Arguments] None.